-JetBlue Blue Basic Fares: What Are The Restrictions?
+JetBlue Blue Basic Fares: What Are The Restrictions, And Is It Worth It?

-JetBlue Blue Basic Fares: What Are The Restrictions?
+JetBlue Blue Basic Fares: What Are The Restrictions, And Is It Worth It?

 Back in 2019, JetBlue introduced Blue Basic, which is the carrier’s version of basic economy.
-In this post I wanted to take an updated look at these fares, especially in light of some recent (positive) changes.
+In this post, I’d like to take a look at these fares.
 What restrictions are there when booking JetBlue’s basic economy fares, and are these tickets worth it?

-JetBlue’s basic economy fares can represent a pretty good value nowadays, and are certainly competitive with what’s offered by Delta, which is JetBlue’s biggest competitor in many markets.
-Separately, I’ve written about similar fares offered by AlaskaAmerican, Delta, and United.
+JetBlue’s basic economy fares can represent a pretty good value, and are certainly competitive with what’s offered by Delta, which is JetBlue’s biggest competitor in many markets.
+Separately, I’ve covered similar fares offered by AlaskaAmerican, Delta, and United.

 Basic economy was introduced many years back as a way for major US airlines to better compete with ultra low cost carriers, like Allegiant, Frontier, Spirit, etc. At least that was the claim, with the idea being that basic economy comes at a lower cost, but with more restrictions.